 Tantalize your taste buds with this dense and delicious Sugar Crusted Zucchini Bread!
 It’s the perfect way to enjoy summer zucchini!

 When life or a neighbor gives you zucchini, make zucchini bread!
-Especially when it’s a lighter, healthier version.
+Especially when it’s a lighter, healthier zucchini bread.

 Sugar Crusted Zucchini Bread